The Best $20 I Ever Spent on My Kitchen

 They’re strong, don’t warp, look almost as good as the day I bought them, and if you buy them at a restaurant supply store, they’ll be cheap enough that you can also pick up a quarter-sheet pan and still pay under $20.
 (Helpful for narrow freezers and smaller jobs!)” – Anjali Prasertong, Contributor

 “The day I finally tried out one of these dishwands was the day I was able to clean dishes with a smile.
 There are a lot of dishwands out there, but I like this one because of its size, its softer scrubbing fibers (or so it seems?), and how well it cleans my dishes without leaving the sponge gross.
 It doesn’t get your hands wet or dirty, and you can put dish soap in the handle of the wand and it slowly comes out of the sponge.
 So fancy!” – Ariel Knutson, News & Culture Editor

-"I actually found this 12-pack of Libbey stemless wine glasses on clearance at Marshall's and now I'm a total stemless convert.
+“Once I found these Libbey Vina wine glasses I became a total stemless convert.
 I love how easily they fit in the dishwasher and how versatile they are; I use them for water, juice, and smoothies, too.
 Bonus: It makes me feel like a Real Adult when I pull out the ‘correct’ glass for the type of wine I’m drinking.” – Lauren Kodiak, Managing Editor

-I split a pack of restaurant-grade parchment with a friend and I’ve used it for years.
+“I split a pack of restaurant-grade parchment with a friend and I’ve used it for years.
 Those flat sheets were worth every last penny.
-It feels like I’m lining my baking sheets with liquid gold every time — which is admittedly a weird analogy. - Sarah Rae Smith, Contributor
+It feels like I’m lining my baking sheets with liquid gold every time — which is admittedly a weird analogy.” – Sarah Rae Smith, Contributor

 Readers, now it’s your turn!
 What’s the best thing you ever bought for $20 (or less) for your kitchen?